-BiographySydney Rosen, M.P.A., is a Research Associate Professor at the Center for Global Health & Development of the Boston University School of Public Health and the co-director of the Health Economics and Epidemiology Research Office (HE2RO) of the Wits Health Consortium at the University of the Witwatersrand in Johannesburg, South Africa.
-She returned to Boston in 2008 after four years as a resident researcher in South Africa.
-In collaboration with HE2RO and colleagues in Zambia and Kenya, she leads an interdisciplinary team that is carrying out a set of studies on the effectiveness, costs, and benefits of HIV/AIDS care and treatment interventions.
-She has also worked on other applied economics projects at the Center, including research on the economics of antimicrobial resistance, malaria prevention and treatment, and air pollution.
-Her technical training is in policy analysis and applied economics.
-She came to the Center in 2001 from the Health Office of the former Harvard Institute for International Development (HIID).
+BiographySydney Rosen, M.P.A., is a Research Professor in the Department of Global Health and the Center for Global Health & Development of the Boston University School of Public Health and the co-Division Head of the Health Economics and Epidemiology Research Office (HE2RO) of the Wits Health Consortium at the University of the Witwatersrand in Johannesburg, South Africa.
+In collaboration with HE2RO and colleagues at BUSPH, she leads an interdisciplinary team that is carrying out a set of studies on the effectiveness, costs, and benefits of HIV/AIDS care and treatment interventions.
+She has also worked on other applied economics projects in the Department, including research on the economics of tuberculosis, antimicrobial resistance, malaria prevention and treatment, and air pollution.
+Her technical training is in public policy analysis and applied economics.
+She came to BUSPH in 2001 from the Health Office of the former Harvard Institute for International Development (HIID).
 Before joining the staff of the Health Office, she managed a set of HIID environmental policy projects in the former Soviet Union.
 She is also the co-founder and former executive director of WorldTeach, Inc., a nonprofit organization that places volunteer teachers in developing countries.
 She holds a B.A. from Harvard University and a master's degree from the Kennedy School of Government at Harvard.

 - Harvard University, MPA